BryantSteed/projectRSA/rsa-project-report.md

 ![img](keygen_o4_constants.png)

-The constant of proportionaity spread among all constants of O(n^4) were not uniform at all
+The constant of proportionality spread among all constants of O(n^4) were not uniform at all.

 ![img](keygen_o3logn_constants.png)

 The constant spread for O(n^3 log n) was much more uniform and was the best among all orders tested.

-I think that my theoretical of O(n^4) was different so much from my observed O(n^3 logn) becuase I simply had gotten the prime number generation so wrong.
+I think that my theoretical of O(n^4) was different so much from my observed O(n^3 logn) because I simply had gotten the prime number generation so wrong.
 Because the prime number generation turned out to be only O(n^3), it drastically changed my estimate for this.

 In effect, I think that generating the keys were simply O(n^3) plus some additional overhead per prime, which happened to be logn.
-I'm unsure as to why to why this overhead actually made a different becuase in the theoretical for euclid, I calculated O(n^2) for that.
+I'm unsure as to why to why this overhead actually made a different because in the theoretical for euclid, I calculated O(n^2) for that.
 In a perfect world, we would simply get O(n^3 + n^2) = O(n^3).

 And yet, there was still an extra logn of operations happening.
 I think that this could be due to noise in the data and also the fact that most of the time was taken up by the prime number generation.
 There could have been variability within the prime number generation too.